top of page

 dclibrary.org

 The exhibit is open during regular library hours.
-Optional guided tours are available: Wednesdays at 10:30am, Thursdays at 1:30pm, Sundays at 1:30pm.
+Optional guided tours are available: Thursdays and Sundays at 1:30pm.

 Contact Bill Jensen at wfjensen@gmail.com if you would like to arrange a private tour for your group.